yashilvora19/accident_severity_prediction/README.md

 ## Results

 ### Data Exploration Results
-Through the heatmap and pair-plot we had decided to plot we got we were able to see trends and patterns through a few more visualizations of light intensities VS number of accidents, number of casualties VS number of vehicles, and how the number of accidents varied over the past 4 years.
+Through the heatmap and pair-plot we had decided to plot, we were able to see trends and patterns through a few more visualizations of light intensities VS number of accidents, number of casualties VS number of vehicles, and how the number of accidents varied over the past 4 years.

 The pair-plot we had plotted is given below.
 Through this pairplot, we can see the clear relation between latitude and longitude since it maps out the shape of UK.
 We can also see a correlation between year and number of casulties, since the number of casualties decreases per year.
 There also seems to be correlations between the latitude and longitude and the number of casualties/accidents.